juanmv94/JData/README.md

 * Referenced values are just an integer with the referenced value ID that must match the data type.
 Integer type depends on the number of referenced value IDs defined.
 Ex: if we are defining referenced value ID=255 we use UINT8 as integer type, but we start using UINT16 from referenced value ID=256.
 * After the last value from the main structure is read, we start reading the boolean bits.
 In our example we only have 2 booleans for 2 '*is_adult*' values.
 The first boolean is the least significant bit from this first (and last) byte 1=true, and the second boolean is the second least significant bit 0=false.

+### Whatever type limitations
+Here are some rules and limitations from the whatever JData type:
+* Since whatever data type allows different types, arrays of whatever types are not allowed.
+However whatever type allows array types like UINT8 arrays, and you can make and array of structures containing a whatever type.
+* You can't set a whatever type data value to whatever type. if you do, an infinite loop would occur that would cause a black hole to swallow the entire universe.

+## C++ library
+I tried to make the C++ library as easy as posible.
+Just check the example ;)

+TODO

+* JDD parser is not implemented
+* Test on a big endian machine and add compatibility with non char arrays

+## Javascript/Java library
+Error 404 not found.
+Try it again in a few decades.

+## Visual Basic library
+Error -131231567 geek overflow